Gemstones-related

 Yes they do, and they love it.
 For any photo that we used, we have received the signed permission of that person to use their image.
 These consent forms explain the purpose of the photos, how they will be used, and the forms are provided in Kiswahili and English.
 For those miners who cannot read or write, our Tanzanian staff will read it to them in Kiswahili and then they will indicate their express consent via a thumb-print from an ink pad.
 We've shown the miners their images on Instagram and our website, and 100% of the feedback has been pride.
 If miners do not want their photos taken, they tell us, and we do not even attempt to take it without their clear consent.
 Respect is at the heart of our values.

-Are their consequences for the women with this system?
+Are there consequences for the women with this system?

 We have spent alot of time on this issue.
 So far, women are thriving.
 This is because we have intentionally been as inclusive as possible.
 We felt it was important to NOT cut out the brokers out of Market Days because of unintended consequences for the women (an aside: The brokers have been delighted to work the Market Days because they make in a few days what would normally take them months).
 We have also allowed men to join the system under clear parameters.
 Because whole villages are benefiting, we have not seen retaliation.